 Download Printable Summary of the Alabama ARMT and AHSGE

-SchoolTutoring Academy’s Alabama State Tutoring Programs start with a free academic assessment with an Academic Director.
+SchoolTutoring Academy’s Alabama State Tutoring Programs start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
 Our flagship Alabama Tutoring Program is available starting at $199.99/month (about $25/hour) which includes regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Call our Academic Directors today at 1-877-545-7737 to get started.